 1 Point 2 Points 3 Points 4 Points The sponsor's reviewed contracts state its responsibility to intervene as required by Ohio Revised Code 3314.023(E).
-The evaluation of the contract of the co Points -Point Requirements -and- he sponsor submitted vidence of an intervention olicy that describes the onditions that may trigger attervention and corrective ction, the steps and actions will take to intervene, the neans for monitoring and neasuring the school's rogress to resolve the efficiency, the establishment of timeframes to progress nonitor, deadlines for resolving the deficiency and consequences for not resolving the deficiency. and- the sponsor submitted vidence that it communicates its intervention olicy with its schools.
-2-Point Requirements -and- The sponsor submitted evidence of a process for identifying the conditions triggering intervention that aligns with and includes its sponsoring responsibilities (enrollment and financial reviews, on-site visits, site visit reports and annual performance monitoring). -and- The sponsor submitted evidence that when a school contract violation and/or performance deficiency is identified, the sponsor specifies the steps and timeframes for resolving the deficiency. -and- The sponsor submitted evidence that it requests and reviews status updates from the school regarding its progress in 3-Point Requirements -and- The sponsor's policy includes an investigation of the deficiency, and its process includes procedures for investigating and documenting conditions that may trigger intervention and corrective action (contract violations, performance deficiencies, complaints, etc.). -and- If a deficiency is identified, the sponsor submitted evidence it follows the steps and actions specified in its process when its schools do or do not make progress in resolving identified deficiencies.
+1-Point Requirements -and- The sponsor submitted evidence of an intervention policy that describes the conditions that may trigger intervention and corrective action, the steps and actions it will take to intervene, the means for monitoring and measuring the school's progress to resolve the deficiency, the establishment of timeframes to progress monitor, deadlines for resolving the deficiency and consequences for not resolving the deficiency. -and- The sponsor submitted evidence that it communicates its intervention policy with its schools.
+2-Point Requirements -and- The sponsor submitted evidence of a process for identifying the conditions triggering intervention that aligns with and includes its sponsoring responsibilities (enrollment and financial reviews, on-site visits, site visit reports and annual performance monitoring). -and- The sponsor submitted evidence that when a school contract violation and/or performance deficiency is identified, the sponsor specifies the steps and timeframes for resolving the deficiency. -and- The sponsor submitted evidence that it requests and reviews status updates from the school regarding its progress in resolving the deficiency.
+3-Point Requirements - and- The sponsor's policy includes an investigation of the deficiency, and its process includes procedures for investigating and documenting conditions that may trigger intervention and corrective action (contract violations, performance deficiencies, complaints, etc.). - and- If a deficiency is identified, the sponsor submitted evidence it follows the steps and actions specified in its process when its schools do or do not make progress in resolving identified deficiencies.